Monterroso/OS/reports/project1.md

 Aside from that everything was generally the same as described in the design doc.

 # Task 3:
+There was only one main change we made to our design.
+We added the method add_thread_to_queue to add a thread that is ready into the mlfqs.
+During the writing of the design doc, we did not take into account that there would be multiple different points in which we'd add a thread to the queue, thus creating this method would make coding more convenient.

 ## Contributions
 **Noah Poole**: Completed Task 1, helped code Task 2 and debug Task 3.